 We stated this result is terms of triangulated categories in order to make its relation to Theorem~\ref{thm:comp} transparent.
 However, its proof takes place at the level of abelian categories.
 More precisely, we want to compare the categories of motivic local systems at the generic points of $k$-varieties, using the fundamental sequences of Theorem~\ref{thm:fund_ses_general} and Theorem~\ref{thm:ayoub_fund_seq}.

 We start by studying local systems of geometric origin at the generic points.
-Recall that, for every $k$-variety $X$, we have an inclusion $\Pervgeo^{\rm{N}}(X) \subset \Pervgeo^{\rm{A}}(X)$ (see Subsection~\ref{subsect:IM_cat}), which refines to an inclusion $\Locgeo^{\rm{N}}(X) \subset \Locgeo^{\rm{A}}(X)$ if $X$ is smooth (see Subsection~\ref{subsect:fundses_MNori}).
+Recall that, for every $k$-variety $X$, we have an inclusion $\Pervgeo^{\rm{N}}(X) \subset \Pervgeo^{\rm{A}}(X)$ (see \S~\ref{subsect:IM_cat}), which refines to an inclusion $\Locgeo^{\rm{N}}(X) \subset \Locgeo^{\rm{A}}(X)$ if $X$ is smooth (see \S~\ref{subsect:fundses_MNori}).
 Passing to the colimit over the (smooth) dense open subsets of $X$, we get the commutative diagram

 where all horizontal arrows are fully faithful exact functors (as filtered colimits of such).
-Moreover, all vertical arrows are equivalences: for the two right-most arrows, this follows from the fact that every perverse sheaf restricts to a local system over some smooth dense open subset; for the left-most arrow, this follows from the analogous property of motivic local systems inside perverse Nori motives.
+Moreover, all vertical arrows are equivalences, as every perverse sheaf restricts to a local system over some smooth dense open subset.

 \begin{lem} For every (quasi-projective) $k$-variety $X$, the two functors